Columbus, the United States

 We asked people if there is a lot of crime.
 They answered:

 "Columbus has seen an increase in crime in recent years.
 Violent crime, such as homicide, robbery, and aggravated assault, has been on the rise.
 Property crime, including burglary, larceny, and motor vehicle theft, is also a problem in the city.
-The Columbus Police Department has implemented several initiatives to combat crime, including increased patrols and community outreach programs," remarked one expat living in Columbus, the United States.
+The Columbus Police Department has implemented several initiatives to combat crime, including increased patrols and community outreach programs," said one expat in Columbus.

 Is there a lot of diversity?
 Are people in Columbus accepting of differences?